tangle-network/gadget/docs/event_listeners.md

 Primary event listeners are the most common type of event listener.
 They are easy to use, and require no context to work since this is done behind the scenes.

 ### TangleEventListener
 The `TangleEventListener` is a type that listens to the Tangle network for events.
+This is a required type if you expect your application to use the tangle network to listen to jobs.

 The `TangleEventListener` is already implemented and ready to use.
 Simply register it in the `job` macro, and your application will automatically work with the Tangle network.